estebanmunchjones2019/plugin-based-architecture-article/Readme.md

 		// removes any existing children, just to be safe. this.removeShadowRootChildren();

-		// Creates some CSS to apply to the shadow dom const style = document.createElement('style');
+		//adds some CSS to apply to the shadow dom const style = document.createElement('style');
 		style.textContent = this.getStyleContent();
         //appends the <style> element to the shadow DOM to provide styling